irmen/cx16rockrunner/README.md

 TODO
 ----
-- *bug:* cave A when reaching exit: score doesn't increase when timer counts down
+- *bug:* enter high score name doesn't work (when using keyboard as joystick?)
 - *bug?* arnodash4 cave E (first intermission) rockford spawns and immediately dies because of a firefly explosion.
 Timing issue?
 - *bug:* after game over, cave resets to A (when you chose a custom start cave.
 Maybe intentional?) and lives started at 0 or 255 !?
 - *bug:* no sound fx played when snipping dirt (does play when snipping diamond)